Charities are rated based on:

 Ci presents all fundraising costs gross of fundraising expenses.
 Lotteries and business expenses are not included in fundraising ratios.
 Total fundraising costs are presented as a percent of donations plus special events revenue.

-Charities receive full rating for their fundraising costs if their fundraising ratio is below 15%.
+Charities receive top points for fundraising costs below 15%.
 Charities with fundraising ratios above the initial CRA cut-off of 35% receive no points for this metric.